 EY Digital Tax webcast

-Taxation of the digital economy in 2019 - replay
+Taxation of the digital economy: June 2019 update

 We are offering this webcast twice in 24 hours.
-Please register for the webcast that best suits your scheduling needs.
+Please register for the webcast that best suits your schedule.
 Please note that participants can earn CPE for only one event.
-Viewers will not earn two or more CPE credits for participating in all events.
+Viewers will not earn two or more CPE credits for participating in multiple events.

-- Marlies de Ruiter, EY Global International Tax Services Policy Leader
+- Barbara Angus – EY Global Tax Policy Leader

 - Marlies de Ruiter – EY Global International Tax Services Policy Leader

 - Gijsbert Bulk – EY Global Indirect Tax Leader

 - Jeff Michalak – EY Global International Tax Services Leader

 - Anne Welsh – US West Region Transfer Pricing Leader, Ernst & Young LLP (US)